Dprof-code/printf/README.md

 # 0x11.
 C - printf

-This is a collaboration project between [Adedamola Olawale](https://github.com/Dprof-code) and [Fashola Mueenat](https://github.com/mueenat) for the Software Engineering program.
+This is a collaboration project between [Adedamola Olawale](https://github.com/Dprof-code) and [Fashola Mueenat](https://github.com/mueenat) for the ALX Software Engineering program.
 This project aims to build a custom implementation of the C `printf` function.
 The `printf` function is responsible for formatted output in C, allowing various types of data to be printed with different formatting options.

 ## Project Overview